-If you’re concerned about your credit utilization in relation to credit reporting, you might consider asking for a higher credit limit.
+If you’re concerned about your credit utilization in relation to credit reporting, you might consider asking your credit card issuer for a higher credit limit.
 Having more credit available — and not using as much — may help boost your credit.
 Just be sure to do your research first.
-Also, understand that having more available credit could actually hurt your scores if it tempts you to rack up more debt.
+And keep in mind that having more available credit could actually hurt your scores if it tempts you to rack up more debt.

 Additionally, you can make multiple payments throughout the month to lower your overall balance.
 That way, when the balance is reported to the bureaus, your credit utilization is in good shape.

-If you’re looking to get a better handle on your credit, you can always check your credit reports from two major credit bureaus on Credit Karma and dispute any errors you see.
+If you want to get a better handle on your credit, you can always check your credit reports from Equifax and TransUnion on Credit Karma and dispute any errors you see.